JGMEYER/telegram-utility-bot/README.md

 $ sls deploy --s prod
 ```

-Packages all files into .zip archive and uploads to AWS.
+Serverless will package all files into .zip archive and uploads to AWS.
 It will then create an AWS API Gateway and return an API endpoint.
 You will receive something like this:

 ```
 endpoints: